Biology In the News Archive

-Another larger review on the efficacy of NAAG in animal models of several clinical disorders is in press in a top ranked journal.
+Another larger review on the efficacy of NAAG in animal models of several clinical disorders is in the press in a top-ranked journal.
 September 6, 2019

 Joseph H. Neale, Professor of Biology at Georgetown demonstrates the importance of NAAG, a peptide neurotransmitter that is widely present in our nervous system.
 He concludes that drugs that inhibit NAAG inactivating enzymes lead to pro-cognitive effects through activation of NAAG.
 His paper has inspired future research to understand the effect of NAAG and glutamate carboxypeptidase inhibitors on higher cognitive processes such as learning, memory formation, and attention.

 Dr. Leslie Ries and her colleagues in Ohio, Oregon, and Michigan recently published a study in PLoS ONE about the decline of butterflies in Ohio.
 July 9, 2019